Filling the Unit System: IntegrationUnit, AdapterUnit, and the Full Boot Sequence

 IntegrationUnit

-IntegrationUnit is the interface for framework‑specific plugins — React, NestJS, Angular, Docker as an orchestrator, and anything else that wires into the Velnora lifecycle.
+IntegrationUnit is the interface for framework‑specific plugins — React, NestJS, Angular, Docker (as an orchestrator), and anything else that wires into the Velnora lifecycle.

 Design highlights

-• All lifecycle hooks are optional.
+• All lifecycle hooks are optional

-• An integration only implements what it needs.
+• An integration implements only what it needs.

 • If it needs neither, it can still exist as a unit that merely declares capabilities for others to depend on.

-• This is Interface Segregation in practice.
-The kernel duck‑types before calling — e.g. 'configure' in unit — so there is no dead code, no empty method stubs, and no forced implementations.
+• Consequently, there is no dead code, no empty method stubs, and no forced implementations.

 Two Phases, Two Contexts